Bashar al-Assad: Regime collapse

-In December 2024, the United States, Germany, France, and the United Kingdom urged for de-escalation in Syria as violence flared up once again.
-Rebel factions, led by the Islamist group Hayat Tahrir al-Sham (HTS), had taken control of Aleppo, prompting a retaliatory airstrike campaign by President Assad and his Russian allies.
+In December 2024, the Islamist group Hayat Tahrir al-Sham (HTS), took control of Aleppo, prompting a retaliatory airstrike campaign by President Assad and his Russian allies.
 The strikes, which targeted population centers and several hospitals in the rebel-held city of Idlib, resulted in at least 25 deaths, according to the White Helmets rescue group.
 NATO countries issued a joint statement calling for the protection of civilians and critical infrastructure to prevent further displacement and ensure humanitarian access.
 They stressed the urgent need for a Syrian-led political solution, in accordance with United Nations Security Council Resolution 2254, which advocates for dialogue between the Syrian government and opposition forces.
 The rebel offensive, which had begun on 27 November 2024, continued its advance into Hama Governorate following their capture of Aleppo.

 On 4 December 2024, fierce clashes erupted in Hama Governorate as the Syrian army engaged Islamist-led insurgents in a bid to halt their advance on the key city of Hama.
-Government forces claimed to have launched a counteroffensive with air support, pushing back rebel factions, including Hayat Tahrir al-Sham (HTS), around six miles from the city.
+Government forces claimed to have launched a counteroffensive with air support, pushing back rebel factions, including Hayat Tahrir al-Sham (HTS), around 6 mi from the city.
 However, despite reinforcements, the rebels captured the city on 5 December.
 The fighting led to widespread displacement, with nearly 50,000 people fleeing the area and over 600 casualties reported, including 104 civilians.
 On 6 December, rebels began encircling the capital Damascus.
 On 7 December, rebels captured the strategic city of Homs, cutting off Damascus from regime strongholds on the coast.
 A few hours later in the early morning of 8 December, Assad fled Damascus just before its fall to the rebels, ending 54 years of the Assad family's rule.
+In the final hours of his rule, he reportedly abandoned the capital after Russian officials showed him footage indicating regime forces were collapsing, taking only a few aides and his son Hafez while leaving others behind.
+As he departed, his longtime driver expressed disappointment, asking, "You're really leaving us?" to which Assad replied, "What about you people?
+Aren't you going to fight?", an episode observers cited as emblematic of his detachment and unwillingness to assume responsibility for the collapse of his authority.
 The Russian government said that Assad had "stepped down" as president following a personal decision and had left Syria.
 Following efforts by Russian foreign minister Sergey Lavrov to facilitate his departure, Assad, who left under great secrecy, was reported to have gone first to the Russian-operated Khmeimim Air Base near Latakia before proceeding to Moscow.
 Interfax, quoting an unnamed source at the Kremlin, said that Assad and his family had arrived in Moscow and that the Russian government had granted them asylum "on humanitarian grounds".